Transcript Upload

 - Navigate to Manage → User Interviews

-- Click Add Interview — a two-step upload wizard opens
+- Click Add Interview — a guided upload wizard opens

 - Choose how you want to add your transcript: